janpaepke/ScrollMagic/README.md

 -   many application examples

 **Is ScrollMagic the right library for you?**
-ScrollMagic takes an object oriented approach using a controller for each scroll container and attaching multiple scenes defining what should happen at what part of the page.
+ScrollMagic takes an object-oriented approach using a controller for each scroll container and attaching multiple scenes defining what should happen at what part of the page.
 While this offers a great deal of control, it might be a little confusing, especially if you're just starting out with javascript.
 If the above points are not crucial for you and you are just looking for a simple solution to implement css animations I would strongly recommend taking a look at the awesome [skrollr](http://prinzhorn.github.io/skrollr/) project.
 It almost solely relies on element attributes and thus requires minimal to no javascript knowledge.

 ## Availability